radiosd/radiosd.github.io/index.markdown

 layout: single
 classes: wide
 sidebar:
- - title: "Dr. Richard G. Ranson"
+- title: Dr. Richard G. Ranson
-   text: "IEEE Life Fellow"
+  text: IEEE Life Fellow
- - title: ""
+- title: ''
-   image: /assets/images/hilltop3.png
+  image: "/assets/images/hilltop3.png"
-   text: "With over 40 years experience in RF and Microwave industry this website aims to pass that on in some way."
+  text: With over 40 years experience in RF and Microwave industry this website aims
+    to pass that on in some way.
- - title: "Next SDR Class"
+- title: Next Radio Class
-   text : "Is in Fleet, Hampshire on Oct 2-3.
-See details at [R&S Technology Academy](https://www.rohde-schwarz.com/cloud/store/GB/en/EUR/product/3716.8618.40/R&S%C2%AEHands%20-on%20Software%20Defined%20Radio%20Concepts)"
+  text: Is in Barcelona, Spain on April 13-15.
+See details at [CEI-Europe](https://www.cei.se/course-026-essentials-of-radio-communications-systems-group.html)
- - title: "Interested in SDR?"
+- title: Interested in SDR?
-   text : "Even if you don't have a radio take a look at our free guide to see how to use web SDR. <br><br>[Getting Started with SDR](/pages/GettingStarted){: .btn .btn--success}"
+  text: 'Even if you don''t have a radio take a look at our free guide to see how
+    to use web SDR. <br><br>[Getting Started with SDR](/pages/GettingStarted){: .btn .btn--success}'
 ---

 Radio signals are used in a huge variety of applications.
 In fact the radio spectrum, which starts at only 500kHz extends to almost 500 GHz and is completley filled with different services.
 Things from submarine to satellite communications; mobile phone to wireless